Mayank-1701/OIBSIP/Level 1/Task 1 (Landing Page)/README.md

-This is level 1 task 1 provided by Oasis Infobyte as an Internship Task.
+This is task 1 of level 1 provided by Oasis Infobyte as an Internship Task.

 Simple Landing Page that demonstrates the fundamental knowledge of HTML, CSS.